-Dates are actually stored as positive integers in Excel.
-It is only the formatting of an Excel cell that causes a number to be displayed as a date, rather than a simple numerical value.
+Dates are stored as positive integers in Excel.
+It is only the formatting of an Excel cell that causes its contents to be displayed as a date, rather than an integer.

 As Excel dates are internally stored as simple integers, you can subtract dates in Excel, in the same way that you can subtract any other integers.

 (The easiest way to do this is to select the cell and then select the 'General' format from the drop-down menu in the Home tab of the Excel ribbon).

 The result from the subtraction formula is equal to the number of days between the two dates.